 The graph class itself is pretty simple, and I've tried to break it down into methods that are fairly small and well-named.
 I also wanted it to be as customizable as possible, so instead of hard-coding anything we are able to change the settings when we call the class.
 Other than the user defined settings there are some rules concerning the data.

-There were four anomalies that arose during developing the package...
+There were four memorable anomalies that arose during developing the package, other than the company changing its ticker symbol, which I've already discussed...

-I'm going to discuss these anomalies and show with some screenshots to show how some bugs were fixed.
+I'm going to discuss these anomalies and show with some discussion and screenshots to show how some bugs were fixed.

 Most of the issues arose because the code was copy-pasted from old code and had a specific use case.
-It really didn't need a huge amount of untangling, there were a couple of places that mainly needed simplifying.
+The code really didn't need a huge amount of untangling, there were a couple of places that mainly needed simplifying.

 The NVDA stock had a 4:1 stock split on 2021/07/20 2.
 Below, is how this affected the data we were collecting from the API.